 The marks of the best two essays will contribute to final average.
 This is designed to encourage students to experiment with innovative approaches to essay writing, and guards against a single mistake (such as misinterpreting a question) undermining their overall performance.

-Gillian Peele, Christopher J. Bailey, Bruce Cain, B. Guy Peters and Jon Herbert (eds.), Developments in American Politics 8 (Basingstoke: Palgrave, 2018)
+* Gillian Peele, Christopher J. Bailey, Bruce Cain and B. Guy Peters (eds.), Developments in American Politics 6 (Basingstoke: Palgrave, 2010)

 See the library reading list for this module (Canterbury)